 In the public sector, a policy is a tangible expression of a decision made by a department or Cabinet to articulate a departmental or whole of government approach to an issue and suggests that a process was followed to set out the scope and nature of that department or government's interests and goals.
 Having a policy about a specific issue/goal is directly relevant to the allocation of funding.
 Good policy advice is underpinned by good evidence reinforcing that the effort to develop policy is a deliberative action.
-46 Often a policy evolves over time and therefore comprises a series of decisions.
+Often a policy evolves over time and therefore comprises a series of decisions.
 For instance, Data New Zealand has several policies that support open government and the release of open data.
 One of these policies includes the New Zealand Data and Information Management Principles.
-47 The New Zealand government policy on repatriation of Māori/Moriori ancestral remains comprises several sequential Cabinet decisions updating the policy over time as further information and 'best practice' was developed.48 had a policy outlining how they acknowledge, interact with, and support matauranga Maori.
-These agencies included: Archives New Zealand; Department of Corrections; Department of Internal Affairs; Ministry of Business, Innovation, and Employment; Ministry of Education; Ministry of Foreign Affairs and Trade; Ministry of Health; Ministry for Primary Industries; Te Puni Kōkiri; and Treasury.
-Some of the descriptions provided signalled that some of the policies were not about mātauranga but rather, te reo Māori or Māori responsiveness or dealt with the Treaty of Waitangi.
+The New Zealand government policy on repatriation of Māori/Moriori ancestral remains comprises several sequential Cabinet decisions updating the policy over time as further information and 'best practice' was developed.